natashabatalha/PandExo/_sources/installation.rst.txt

     cd pandexo
     python setup.py install

-2. Download the `Phoenix Stellar Atlas <ftp://ftp.stsci.edu/cdbs/tarfiles/synphot5.tar.gz>`_ in order to easily pull Stellar SED's from phoenix database.
+2. Download the Phoenix Stellar Atlas `FROM THIS LINK <ftp://ftp.stsci.edu/cdbs/tarfiles/synphot5.tar.gz>`_ in order to easily pull Stellar SED's from phoenix database.
+Then type in the following bash commands.
+It might be helpful to add the export command to your ~/.bashrc file.

 .. code-block:: bash